-Service Learning (Volunteerism) and Learning Communities
+Service Learning (Volunteerism, Community Service, and Civic Engagement

-The Service Learning and Learning Communities program aims to educate AAMU students about serving the community while participating in classroom learning.
-Opportunities are provided for students to deliver service, apply classroom theory to the real world, and reflect on their experiences, to reinforce the link between service and learning.
-Service Learning and Learning Communities also facilitates an understanding and application of the pillars of character: responsibility, caring, fairness, honesty, citizenship, leadership and trustworthiness, while exemplifying the University's motto, "Service is Sovereignty."
+The Service Learning Program aims to educate AAMU students about serving the community while participating in classroom learning.
+Opportunities are provided for students to deliver service, apply classroom theory to the real world, reflect on their experiences, and reinforce the link between community service and classroom learning.

+Service Learning institutionalizes volunteerism, community service, and civic engagement into Orientation 102 classes.
+In addition, service learning facilitates an understanding and application of the pillars of character: responsibility, caring, fairness, honesty, citizenship, leadership and trustworthiness, while exemplifying the University's motto, "Service is Sovereignty."
 For additional information contact, Monica Clarke, Program Coordinator, (256) 372-4710, monica.clarke@aamu.edu.